 I wanted to make a cheesy joke about how the first time I shopped at Whole Foods Market it was love at first bite, but I couldn’t quite sort the logistics.
 Either way, if you’ve ever been to Whole Foods, you know what I mean; it’s the Target of grocery stores.
 You have no idea what healthy food you bought, but you somehow dropped your entire paycheck, am I right?
 Well they just put the most AMAZING (please imagine me shouting when you read that, but seriously, A-MAZE-ING) Whole Foods store four blocks from my house in Philadelphia and I’ll never have money anymore, but I’m gonna be so dang well-fed.

 If you follow me on instagram you saw that I went out to eat at Capofitto the other day.
-Well while there we tried their Capra salad, and I fell in love (I also fell in love with their pizza, seriously go try it if you’re in Philly), basically deciding it’s going to be my go to summer salad.
-Eating out can get stupid expensive, so I took it upon myself to recreate it (with some artistic liberties).
-I think this super easy salad will be a summer fave for others as well, especially with the holiday upon us, and just summer in general, where everyone is craving something fresh!
+While there we tried their Capra salad, and I fell in love (I also fell in love with their pizza, seriously go try it if you’re in Philly).

 The last time I shared a face mask post it ended up being a hit (and one of my most popular posts), so I figured why not do another?
 I’ve been having a lot of fun experimenting with different homemade masks, and this time was no different.
 This mask is super cleansing and gets deep down in your skin with moisturize so you glow (I swear, my skin looked so good).
 All the ingredients are natural too, so you know there’s no crazy chemicals messing with ya.
 Here’s some of the benefits these ingredients offer: